urbit/developers.urbit.org/content/guides/additional/remote-scry.md

 weight = 5
 +++

+## WARNING: If you use remote scry today, beware that subscribers often fail due to a bug in the current system, which will be fixed in Kelvin 412.
+So don't use it yet!

 To [scry](/reference/glossary/scry) is to perform a *read* from Urbit's referentially transparent namespace.
 In other words, it's a function from a `path` to a `noun` (although in some cases, the resulting type may be more